zachpino/comm-workshop-s18/week01/readme.md

 [Request an API Key](https://api.census.gov/data/key_signup.html), which will be sent to the email address you provide within 15 minutes or so.
 It may go to your spam folder.

 Keep this 41 character string to yourself, and never share it online.
 Doing so could allow someone else to masquerade as you and hammer the Census API servers.
 Make sure you copy the string somewhere so that it will be easily accessible.

-##### Browsing the API
+#### Browsing the API Data

 The [yearly ACS API](https://census.gov/data/developers/data-sets/acs-1year.html) offers many different way of learning about the data available within.
 The page lays out four main, confusingly named presentations of the underlying data.